SPIP

 The original image is resized to the mask dimensions, and the transparent parts of the maps are now the transparent parts in the result.

 Warning: this filter uses image reduction functions.
-Therefore, it will only work if the GD2 reduction method is chosen in the “advanced functions” configuration panel.
+Therefore, it will only work if the GD2 reduction method is chosen in the “Advanced functions” configuration panel.

 - Luminosity mask

-If the mask uses different intensities of gray, the resulting image will have a different luminosity from the original image.
+If the mask uses different intensities of grey, the resulting image will have a different luminosity from the original image.
 If a pixel of the mask is brighter, then the corresponding pixel in the resulting file will be brightened; if the mask pixel is darker, then the corresponding pixel is darkened in the resulting file.

 For example, if we use the mask «cutout2.png»:

-applied by:
+applied with:

 we will get: